-Any cannabis consumer can tell you that if there’s one feeling no one enjoys, it’s the moment when you realize, “I’m too high.”
-Maybe the edible kicked in three hours late.
-Perhaps you tried to impress a group of friends by breathing in a little bit too deeply.
-You might have just tried concentrates for the first time and were caught off guard by their potency.
+Maybe that edible kicked in three hours late.
+Perhaps you tried to impress a group of friends by holding the bong rip a little bit too long.
+You might have just tried concentrates for the first time and got caught off guard by their potency.
 Or maybe you are just a low-tolerance consumer.

-How long does it take to sober up from weed?
+How long does it take to come down from a weed high?

-Anecdotally speaking, the average cannabis high can last anywhere between 30 minutes to 2 hours at its peak, with some lingering effects still felt for a period of time after.
-Some highs have been known to last a lot longer.
+Anecdotally speaking, the average cannabis high can last anywhere between 30 minutes to 2 hours at its peak.
+You can still experience lingering effects for a period of time after, and some highs have been known to last a lot longer.
 Thankfully, there are ways to help come back down and sober up when you feel too high, overwhelmed, or uncomfortable from excessive cannabis consumption.

 Tips on how to sober up from weed fast